eternaleclipse/linetrace/Readme.md

 `strace -k` prints a stack trace for each syscall.

-It can parse binary symbols (if your binary is compiled with `-ggdb`) and show function names + offset inside the function.
+It can parse binary symbols (if your binary is compiled with ex. `-ggdb`) and show function names + offset inside the function.

 The trace is in the following format:
 ```